sakuraspartner/SakuraScripts/README.md

    - `twitchClipUrl`: (Optional) Set this if you want to play a specific clip URL (works best when automatically parsed from Twitch Chat)

 3. Create a command in Streamer.bot (e.g., !so or !shoutout) that triggers this action.
+4. Add the relevant OBS scene and sources to your OBS.
+The scene that is defined in the actions is ShoutOuts.
+It is important to make sure that you add this scene and the sources defined below.
+You can then add this ShoutOuts scene to your normal scenes.
+That way you can have your shout outs in any scene you would normally be using.
+Of course, you can name it something else, you will just need to update the actions.

 ## Usage (if you used the import)